shrpnsld/nest-in/README.md

 	DOWNLOAD='wget -qO-'
 ```

-Targets might not always have a variant with fulfilled requirements for every environment.
-In such case, if no one depends on this target, it would be skipped without an error.
-In the examle below, when nesting in Ubuntu, `brew` doesn't have any variant for Ubuntu, but since `pkgmgr / [ubuntu]` does not depend on it, there would be no error.
+Targets might not always have a variant with met requirements for every environment.
+In such a case, if nothing depends on this target, it will be skipped without an error.
+In the example below, when nesting in Ubuntu, `brew` doesn't have any variant for Ubuntu, but since `pkgmgr / [ubuntu]` does not depend on it, there is no error.

 ```bash
 brew / [macos]